-Day School offers you the convenience of having a professional trainer come to your home and train your dog for you!
-It offers intensive training for people who want their dog’s behavior improved as quickly and efficiently as possible.
+Day school offers intensive training for people who want their dog’s behavior improved as quickly and efficiently as possible.
+It’s a terrific option for puppies, service-dogs-in-training, and wild adolescents (ages 6-18 months).

 What Is Day School?

 With Day School (also known as “day training”), a trainer comes to your home and works one-on-one with your dog or puppy on the training goals that matter most to you.
 You do not have to present for these training sessions, but you can be, if you like.
-Day school is most effective if your dog has several lessons per week (usually between two and five).
+Day school is most effective if your dog has several lessons per week (a minimum of two and maximum of five).
 In most cases, we recommend three or four days a week.

-We base our training plan on what you want your dog to learn and where you want them to learn it.
+We base our training plan on what you want your dog to learn and where you want him to learn it.
 Typically we train your dog in your home because that’s where you want your dog to learn to be a good pet!
-But if you have a puppy who needs socialization, a service-dog-in-training who needs public access training, or you bring your dog to work with you, we can pick your dog up from your workplace, take your dog on walks, or do socialization outings with your puppy in a variety of settings.
+But if you have a puppy who needs socialization, a service-dog-in-training who needs public access training, an adolescent that needs to learn leash walking skills, or you bring your dog to work with you, we can pick your dog up from your workplace, take your dog on walks, or do socialization outings with your puppy in a variety of settings.

-Periodically — usually once a week or alternate weeks — your trainer will meet with you for a “transition lesson” where you’ll learn how to maintain and continue the new skills your dog has learned.
+Periodically — usually once a week — your trainer will meet with you for a “transition lesson” where you’ll learn how to maintain and continue the new skills your dog has learned.

 Benefits of Day School

-- Ultimate Efficiency — Day school is the best of both worlds: Your dog learns one-on-one from a skilled professional trainer several times a week.
+- Ultimate efficiency — Day school is the best of both worlds: Your dog learns one-on-one from a skilled professional trainer several times a week.
 And once a week, so do you!
-This setup reduces extra learning time for both you and your dog.
+This setup reduces training time for you, making your training with your dog easier and more successful from the get-go.
 Your dog’s training moves along much more quickly than it would at group classes or if you had to start all your dog’s training from scratch.
 Both you and your dog are getting skilled tutelage where you need it the most.

-- Professional Training Gives You a Boost — When you are learning how to train your dog — which can be a fun and bonding experience — both you and your dog are still on a learning curve.
+- Professional training gives your training efforts a boost — When you are learning how to train your dog — which can be a fun and bonding experience — both you and your dog are still on a learning curve.
 Day School gives your dog’s training a serious boost because your dog is learning from a skilled trainer with decades of experience.
 This means your dog learns as quickly and efficiently as possible, making your job much easier when it’s your turn to train.

 Is Day School Right for My Dog?